 - C&C Website Warning.
 Appears when a user attempts to access a domain that is known to perform command and control communications.

-Acceptable User Policy Violation
+Acceptable User Policy (AUP) or Application Visibility and Control (AVC) Violation

 Error Page Warning